 Are you an entrepreneur and can’t seem to find financing for your business?
 Maybe you’re in the startup phase and have been informed by a bank that they don’t loan to startups.
 Possibly you’re an existing small business in need of financing to stabilize or expand your venture but just can’t seem to find any takers in the lending area.

-One of the best kept secrets in the United States is the availability of microenterprise development programs.
+One of the best kept secrets in the U.S. is the availability of microenterprise development programs.
 Many microenterprise development programs across our country have lending programs that help meet the lending needs of small businesses.

 The Association for Enterprise Opportunity (AEO) is the national trade association for microenterprise development programs.
 According to the AEO website, a microenterprise is defined as a business with five or fewer employees, small enough to require initial capital of $35,000 or less.
 AEO estimates more than 24 million microenterprises are located in the U.S., representing 18 percent of all private U.S. employment and 87 percent of all businesses.